WANT BLACK FRIDAY DISCOUNTS? SIGN UP TO OUR NEWSLETTER

 You will be invited to a one-to-one exit tutorial with your tutor to discuss your work and where to go next.

-Join our alumni community
+Join the Granta alumni community

-After your course finishes, you can join our online alumni community – a friendly group of writers supporting each other as they continue to explore and develop their writing.
+After finishing your course, you can join our online alumni community – a friendly group of writers supporting each other as they continue to explore and develop their writing.
 There’s no cost for this.
-It’s easy to access via the online classroom, where you can:

 • Revisit all your course materials, including tutor notes, feedback, videos, podcasts and forum posts